Healthy Breakfast Recipe

 Don’t Overdose

 Too much of a good thing becomes a bad thing.
-More than 1,000 mg/day is considered an overdose.
+More than 1,000 mg/day of Vitamin C is considered an overdose.
 For this reason, you should avoid excess intake.
 Otherwise, you may face the following issues:

-• Digestive Problems: Too much Vitamin C can lead to digestive issues like diarrhea, stomach cramps, nausea, etc.
+• Digestive Problems: Too much Vitamin C can lead to digestive issues like diarrhoea, stomach cramps, nausea, etc.

-• Interfere With Medications: An overdose of Vitamin C may affect the safety and efficacy of estrogen therapy, and it may be detrimental for patients with diabetes, kidney stones or kidney dysfunction.
+• Interfere With Medications: An overdose of Vitamin C may affect the safety and efficacy of oestrogen therapy.
+It may be detrimental for patients with diabetes, kidney stones or kidney dysfunction.